Kaiserslautern District Teacher of the Year, DoDEA Europe

 Pierce ES, 3rd Grade

-Jessica McKelvey is a third grade inclusion teacher at Pierce Elementary School.
+Jessica Krachenfels is a third grade inclusion teacher at Pierce Elementary School.
 She has taught for seven years, including nearly four years in the Fort Knox Community Schools of the Kentucky District.

-An avid learner with a penchant for breaking boundaries, McKelvey believes that teachers have the responsibility of making curriculum come alive and connect with the real world all while molding active, responsible citizens.
+An avid learner with a penchant for breaking boundaries, Krachenfels believes that teachers have the responsibility of making curriculum come alive and connect with the real world all while molding active, responsible citizens.

 Her experience includes serving as a TEFL Peace Corps Volunteer in the Republic of Moldova, shaping at-risk young adults as the district-wide GED educator in Salem, VA, teaching English as a Second Language in a variety of environments, and conducting Health & Safety classes as an instructor for the American Red Cross.